FREE TRIAL UPGRADE!

 • Employers must conduct regular inspections of their aisles and walkways.

-The term “regularly” means that an employer has some type of schedule, formal or informal, for inspecting the aisles and walkways that is adequate to identify hazards.
-Once an employer makes this determination, OSHA expects the inspections to be conducted according to that frequency.
+The term regularly means the employer has a schedule, formal or informal, for inspecting the aisles and walkways that is adequate to identify hazards.
+Once a frequency is determined, OSHA expects inspections to be conducted per that frequency.

-Subpart D also requires employers to conduct inspections “as necessary.”
-This means that they must be done when particular workplace conditions, circumstances, or events occur that warrant an additional check of the aisles or walkways to ensure that they are safe for employees use.
+Subpart D also requires employers to conduct inspections as necessary.
+This means they must be done when workplace conditions, circumstances, or events occur that warrant an additional check of the aisles/walkways to ensure they are safe for use.